titoBouzout/dom-flair/readme.md

 ### Validating

+It has defined a function to validate complete classes attached to an element together, but currently does not validate anything.
 It does not pretend to validate everything, just the annoying things that could cause problems.

-It has defined a function to validate complete classes attached to an element together, but currently does not validate anything.

-Outdated stuff:

-It displays an error message if debug is on when:

-1. width or height is used with also padding or margin or border without using box-sizing

 ## Features